Skip to content

 All that's required when creating a renderer with a continuous size ramp is a SimpleRenderer with visual variables.

-In this app we set a default symbol on the symbol property of the renderer.
+In the snippet below, we set a default symbol on the symbol property of the renderer.
 We don't need to define a size on the symbol because each feature's size will be determined by visual variables.

 Use dark colors for code blocksCopy